vcuopencity/piracer/README.md

      `direct` mode, it hangs until the `twist` bridge is launched, outputting to the logger that it is waiting for the service to be available.
 1. `command`: allows for mode switching, as previously described in the [Control Modes](#control-modes) section.

+### Spring 2023 Demo

+1. Pushing code to the car, using VSCode to develop, run this command from the `piracer-internal` folder on the development machine: `rsync -rlptzv --progress --exclude=.git . "ubuntu@piracer-01:~/dev_ws/src/ piracer-internal"`

+1. Running the code on the car: `ros2 launch piracer full_stack.launch.py config_file:="/home/ubuntu/dev_ws/src/
+ piracer_configs-internal/car1_config.yaml"`